allegroai/clearml-server/README.md

 ## :rocket: Trains-Agent Services is now included, for more information see [services](https://github.com/allegroai/trains-server#services)

+## v0.16 Upgrade Notice

+In v0.16, the Elasticsearch subsystem of Trains Server has been upgraded from version 5.6 to version 7.6.
+This change necessitates the migration of the database contents to accommodate the change in index structure across the different versions.

+Follow [this procedure](https://allegro.ai/docs/deploying_trains/trains_server_es7_migration/) to migrate existing data.

 ## Introduction

 The **trains-server** is the backend service infrastructure for [Trains](https://github.com/allegroai/trains).